netsecfish/xiongmai_incorrect_access_control/README.md

 The following Python script demonstrates the vulnerability exploitation process:

 Notably, under normal operational conditions, accessing to commands that request sensitive information such as users information, system information, and storage information require proper authentication and authorization.
-However, **the discovered vulnerability circumvents these security measures, allowing an attacker to send specific command packets without any authentication.**
+However, **the discovered vulnerability circumvents these security measures, allowing an attacker to send command packets without any authentication.**

 ```python
 import socket